tokenetes/example-application/README.md

 # Alpha Stocks

-Alpha Stocks is a sample application that implements transaction tokens(TraTs) using Tratteria.
-It runs on a Kubernetes cluster and can serve as a reference for integrating Tratteria into other projects.
+Alpha Stocks is a sample application that implements transaction tokens(TraTs) using Tokenetes.
+It runs on a Kubernetes cluster and can serve as a reference for integrating Tokenetes into other projects.
 The application has the following architecture:

 ~~~
                                     ╔════════════════════════╗
                                     ║                        ║
                                     ║                        ║
                                     ║                        ║
-                                    ║ Tratteria (Transaction ║
+                                    ║ Tokenetes (Transaction ║
                                     ║    Tokens Service)     ║
                                     ║                        ║
                                     ║                        ║